 - The Free Version Contains Advertising.
 Wismo’s free version contains ads.
 In practice, these ads don’t adversely affect the user experience, but they’re still present and unavoidable unless you switch to the paid plan.
 If you’re not too interested in the paid plan’s other perks, you may not want to upgrade solely to eliminate ads.

-- Not As Robust As Some Other Budgeting and Spending Apps.
+- Not as Robust as Some Other Budgeting and Spending Apps.
 Wismo is a pretty lightweight app.
-That’s great for consumers interested mainly in tracking and controlling spending, but not so great for serious budgeters seeking deep insights into their spending patterns and personal finances.
+That’s perfect for consumers primarily interested in tracking and controlling spending.
+But it’s unsuitable for serious budgeters seeking deep insights into their spending patterns and personal finances.

 - No Desktop Version.
 Wismo is a mobile-only app.
 It’s not compatible with large-screen devices, such as laptops and desktops.
 If you don’t own a smartphone or prefer to manage your personal finances on a device with an actual keyboard, Wismo isn’t for you.

 - Other Wismo Users Can See Your Financial Details in the Free Version.
-To use Wismo’s free version, you must permit the app to share all the financial information you enter with fellow Wismo users.
-Wismo only shares information anonymously and uses bank-grade encryption to keep account numbers from falling into the wrong hands.
-Still, Wismo’s open-source approach is sure to give some prospective users pause.
-Don’t feel bad if you’re among them.
+To use Wismo’s free version, you must permit the app to share your financial habits with fellow Wismo users.
+Wismo only shares information anonymously.
+Still, Wismo’s social component is sure to give some prospective users pause.

-Not everyone enjoys budgeting.
+Some people hate budgeting.
 Managing a traditional household budget is a labor-intensive task involving lengthy spreadsheets with categories galore and cells for every transaction.
-Modern budgeting apps streamline the process a bit, but they still require time and effort to maintain with any accuracy.
+Modern budgeting apps streamline the process a bit, but they still require time and effort to maintain accurately.